Entering the European market for fresh peas

 Small farmers and cooperatives may be better off with specialised importers that differentiate with fair trade or organic produce.
 Importers of exotic vegetables often provide the best experience and diverse market to represent your fresh sugar snaps and mangetout.

-• Go to trade fairs to find buyers and get insight information from different specialist buyers.
-The main trade fair for vegetables such as fresh peas is the Fruit Logistica in Berlin.
-The second largest trade fair for fresh products is the Fruit Attraction, organised in southern Europe (Madrid).
+- Go to trade fairs to find buyers and get insight information from different specialist buyers.
+The main trade fairs for fresh vegetables are the Fruit Logistica in Berlin and the Fruit Attraction in Madrid.

 3. What competition do you face on the European fresh peas market?

-Guatemala, Kenya, Zimbabwe and Peru fill in most of the annual supply of fresh sugar snaps and mangetout.
-These fresh peas are labour intensive and there is only minor competition from European growers between June and September.
+Kenya, Egypt, Peru, Guatemala and Zimbabwe fill in most of the annual supply of fresh sugar snaps and mangetout.
+These fresh peas are labour intensive and there is only minor competition from European growers.
 Successful suppliers are able to export a weekly volume by air or sea-freight and maintain a well-organised supply chain with growers.
+Countries with efficient sea-freight logistics to Europe have the best opportunities to export larger volumes of fresh peas to Europe.

 Which countries are you competing with?